Vyral/base-template/_posts/2021-10-14-how-inflation-is-affecting-real-estate.md

 Inflation has already brought rental inventory back to pre-pandemic levels, as evidenced by an email I recently received from StreetEasy. **The volume of rental visits on their website is up 52%, viewership is up 63%, and rental contacts are up 79% year over year.** Meanwhile, rental prices are soaring, and rates continue to drop.
 We’ve seen the sales market pick up a bit, but not like it has in other areas of the country.

-This leads me to believe that the Hudson County market is primed to take off here in the next 30-45 days.
+This leads me to believe that the Hudson County market is primed to take off here in the next 30 to 45 days.
 We’re talking more showings, more offers, and higher prices.
 As a buyer or seller, it's important to evaluate the direction of the market.
 You don’t want to sell yourself short as a homeowner or miss an opportunity as a buyer.

-If you have any questions for me about anything that was discussed in today’s video, don’t hesitate to reach out via phone or email.
+If you have questions for me about anything that was discussed in today’s video, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.